antirek/owo-phone.js/INSTALL.md

 > is deploying everything locally including websocket software

-This document will **show how to setup, install and deploy asterisk with SIPjs by using the owo-phone example implementation**, to property setup this git example demo, but will use debian qualitfy packages only, backported for wheeze/jessie or assumed available on strecht.
+This document will **show how to setup, install and deploy asterisk with SIPjs by using the owo-phone example implementation**, please take in consideration that SIP implementation in asterisk have some notes: sip channel are only in asterisk 12, 13 and 14, since asterisk 15 sip was deprecated and a new module named pjsip are use for webrtc so to property setup this git example demo, we using Debian 8 or Debian 9 (and may work with Debian 7) but will use debian qualitfy packages only, backported for wheeze/jessie or assumed available on strecht that have asterisk 11/12, asterisk 13 and asterisk 14 respectively.

 If you want a ready to use Debian based distro, try the VenenuX iso at https://sourceforge.net/projects/vegnuli/files/VenenuX-1.0/venenux-1.0-osposweb/debian-venenux-8-osposweb-i386.hybrid.iso/download